anonymous100002/USENIX_Demo/README.md

 # File System Access API Demo for USENIX Submission - Winter 2023

-This demo has been developed to address reviewer feedback for our USENIX submission.
-The purpose of this demo is to demonstrate how the write permission dialog works when using the File System Access API.
-The application allows the user to modify the content of all .txt files in the directory with a single write permission dialog.
+This demo has been developed in response to reviewer feedback for our USENIX submission.
+The primary purpose of the demo is to showcase the write permission dialog when using the File System Access API.
+The application enables users to modify the content of all `.txt` files in a selected directory using a single write permission dialog.

-We hope that this demo provides a clear and practical example and clarifies the our reviewers' comments.
+Our aim is to provide a clear and practical example that addresses the concerns raised by our reviewers.

 ## Prerequisites